One of my fondest childhood memories was watching this fluffy textured hair ball magically fizzle into dark ashes.

 It's a form of physical and spiritual protection.

-My great-grandmother taught my mom that if shed hair is not burned or flushed, birds will collect it and make a nest with it.
+My great-grandmother said if shed hair is not burned or flushed, birds will collect and make a nest with it.
 Then you will always feel birds pecking at your head until you eventually go crazy.
 I do not know if this was just a funny story my great-grandmother told her granddaughter (my mother).
 But I do believe our hair has supernatural powers.

-What do you with your shed hair?
+What do you do with your shed hair?
 What other hair traditions do you have in your family?
 Need to schedule a one-on-one?
 Use code: HEART2HEART.